 Motivational Interviewing, Level 1: Application in Diverse Settings

-Day 1: Learn what motivational interviewing (MI) is and why it works so well.
-Examine its theory and develop foundational skills needed to use this complex communication style effectively.
+In this 2-day foundational course, learn what motivational interviewing (MI) is and why it works so well.
+Examine its theory and develop the foundational skills needed to use this complex communication style effectively.
 Videos and interactive exercises supplement your learning.
-Day 2: Move toward the next level of proficiency and become prepared for Level 2, the certificate course.
-Part of the Motivational Interviewing Certificate Program.
+This class prepares you for Level 2, the certificate course.

 At a glance